ervinsapinis/ervinsapinis/README.md

 🙋‍♂️ Hi, I’m @ervinsapinis.
 I am a determined software developer currently and primarily focusing on C# and .NET oriented programming.
-The passion for programming for me comes from it always being familiar, yet never the same.
+The passion for programming for me comes from it always being familiar in different tasks, yet never the same.

 Looking forward to hear from you on 📫:
 Email: larmantine@gmail.com